XertroV/aec-membership-test-simulator/README.md

 >
 > [Footnote 4:] According to the ABS, testing a sample of 38 from a list of 530 carried with it a 2.72% risk that the AEC could end up accepting a party that had only 400 members, and a 6.17% risk that the AEC could end up rejecting a party that had 500 members.

 So there was a typo at some point, but the AEC actually used the typo to judge party membership.
 So a party with between 529 and 536 members during this period, with 4 denials, would have been wrongly denied **even by the AEC's own methodology**.
-Also, the footnote values don't match the table...
+Also, the footnote values don't match the previously advertised values in the table... is that just because it's calculated for 530 instead of 529?
+Or did the AEC get an updated table in 2016 and those risk values changed?
+If they did change, why?
+(It's not like the maths changed, right?)

 The [2016 Australian Democrats statement of reasons](https://web.archive.org/web/20170303052846/https://www.aec.gov.au/Parties_and_Representatives/Party_Registration/Registration_Decisions/2016/files/statement-reasons-australian-democrats.pdf) confirms 34 contacts for a list of 526 with maximum 3 denials.